Saint-Ubalde

 Saint-Ubalde (/fr/) is a rural municipality in Portneuf Regional County Municipality in the Canadian province of Quebec.

 Geographically its territory is marked by an agricultural and populated area in the south-west, and an undeveloped hilly area in the north-east.
 The inhabited section is located in the southeast.

 Numerous watercourses and lakes (Blanc, Sainte-Anne, Ricard, Thom) crisscross and dot is entire territory.
 Saint-Ubalde is centred on potato cultivation and outdoor recreation (canoeing, water skiing, fishing).

 History

 Saint-Ubald (originally without an "e") was founded by people from Neuville in 1860, and the Saint-Ubald Mission was established that same year.
 It was named after Ubald Gingras (1824-1874), first sacristan of the place but originally from Pointe-aux-Trembles (Portneuf), and who was brother-in-law of Charles-François Baillargeon, archbishop of Quebec.
 The mission became a parish in 1866 by separating from Saint-Casimir.
 In 1873, the civil parish was formed and incorporated as a parish municipality.
 A year later, its post office opened.

 In 1920, the village centre separated from the parish municipality to form the Village Municipality of Saint-Ubalde.
 But in 1973, the parish and village municipalities merged again to form the new Municipality of Saint-Ubalde.

+Geography

+The municipality of Saint-Ubalde is located in the western part of the Portneuf RCM, 30 km north of Sainte-Anne-de-la-Pérade, bordering Saint-Casimir to the south.
+Numerous rivers and lakes (Blanc, Sainte-Anne, Ricard, Thom) criss-cross and dot the territory.
+The inhabited section is located in the southeast.

+This agricultural community was founded by people from Neuville in 1860 and is focused on vacationing (canoeing, water skiing, trout fishing).
+Saint-Ubalde is renowned for potato farming, an activity that has given rise to a festival since 1974 that celebrates it as the Kingdom of the Potato.